fedragon/elm-typed-dropdown/README.md

 - Items are not part of internal component model
 - Item selected by value, rather than by index
 - User selection communicated via `Event`
-- Style can be customized by providing `Settings`
+- Styles can be customized by providing `Settings`

 ## Usage